webmasterdevlin/devlinduldulao.pro/src/content/blog/understanding-and-applying-currying-in-javaScript.md

 ## When to Use Currying

-1. Event Handling: Currying can be beneficial in scenarios like event handling where you need to pass additional data.
+1. event Handling: Currying can be beneficial in scenarios like event handling where you need to pass additional data.

 2. Configuration Settings: For setting up functions with predefined configurations.